 Surprisingly solid: The USB power and flexibility make it the best cheap ring light for basic video calls.

-Best for: Desktops with tight space & low light
+Best for: Desktops with tight space and low light

 High-end desk lighting with precise control.
-The GVM offers dimming, AC power, and excellent light diffusion for one-on-one calls.
+The GVM offers dimming, AC power, app control, and excellent light diffusion for one-on-one calls.
 It clamps onto your desk to save space, making it a smart choice for regulatory environments or high-security remote roles.
+CRI 97+ ensures accurate colour reproduction on camera.

 Here's how to make the right choice based on your use case, environment, and equipment:

-Ring lights are one of the most cost-effective upgrades you can make to elevate how you show up on screen.
-Whether you're leading a virtual consultation, pitching to investors, or training a remote team, good lighting is not just about looking good—it’s about being seen clearly and confidently.
+Ring lights are one of the most cost-effective upgrades you can make to improve how you show up on screen.
+Whether you're leading a virtual consultation, pitching to investors, or training a remote team, good lighting is not just about looking good – it's about being seen clearly and confidently.

 Without proper lighting, even the best camera can't compensate for harsh shadows, uneven skin tone, or dull surroundings.
 But turn on a ring light and everything changes: